 Fortunately, there are plenty of things you can do to minimize the pain and live a more active uninhibited lifestyle.
 Here are several natural treatments for vulvodynia you can try at home for immediate relief.

-If you suffer from vulvodynia, it’s important to keep the vaginal area cool and dry.
-Wear light cotton underwear during the day.
+If you suffer from vulvodynia, be sure to keep the vagina cool and dry.
+We recommend wearing light and loose cotton underwear during the day.
 Consider sleeping without any at night.
 Avoid panty hose.
-Wear thigh high or knee high hose instead.
+Wear knee high hose instead.
 Don’t wear anything tight fitting — including skirts or pants.
 When swimming or exercising, remove wet clothing as soon as possible.

 Launder with Care